kcalhoon/kcalhoon.github.io/_posts/2025-07-02-newsletter-july-2025.md

 Reinforcing this finding, Andreessen Horowitz's survey of 100 CIOs reveals companies increasingly rely on third parties for commoditized use cases like data analysis, enterprise search, and customer support.
 Enterprises should reserve limited internal AI resources for building differentiated, company-specific applications. [link](https://a16z.com/ai-enterprise-2025/){:target="_blank" rel="noopener noreferrer"}

 Apple's experience illustrates the challenge.
 Despite excitement around "Apple Intelligence," Bloomberg reports the tech giant delivered "meager new AI enhancements."
 As Bryan Bischof noted: "You can't roadmap what hasn't yet been discovered."
-AI product development requires hypothesis testing with strong evaluation discipline. [link](https://www.linkedin.com/posts/kencalhoon_you-cant-roadmap-what-hasnt-yet-been-discovered-activity-7343675143497404420-65it){:target="_blank" rel="noopener noreferrer"}
+AI product development requires hypothesis testing with strong evaluation discipline. [link]({% link _posts/2025-06-25-hypothesis-driven-AI-development.md %})

 A key to company-specific applications is evaluating the unique functionality.
 The advertising giant IPG uses AI for copy generation and has developed assessments through its Kinesso arm to measure text uniqueness across models; the more unique the LLM output, the better. [link](https://www.theinformation.com/articles/enterprises-take-model-evaluation-hands){:target="_blank" rel="noopener noreferrer"}